 Copy and paste within Airtable

-You can copy data from one Airtable base and paste it into another.
+You can copy data from one Airtable base and paste it into another using the same keyboard command, (C and V).
 When you do, the pasted cells will generally create new fields of the same type as the original fields.
 The exceptions are as follows:

 - Foreign keys from a linked record field will be treated as plain text and put into a single line text field.